- Joining the pension

 What does this mean for you?Pension flexibility

-Everyone 55 and over has control over how they take money from their pension.
+Everyone has control over how they take money from their pension.

 Your payment choicesHow much should you pay?

 It's up to you - as long as you meet any minimums set.
 But remember, paying in a little bit more now could make a big difference when you retire.

 You've worked hard all your life to get to this point, so it makes sense to get the most from your pension with a little preparation and planning.
 There's lots of helpful information right here, including a step by step guide to help you figure out what you should do when.

 Your pension is normally a long term investment and you usually can't withdraw money until the age of 55 (may be subject to change).
-As with any investment, the value can go up or down and may be worth less than what was paid in.
+As with any investment, the value can go down as well as up and may be worth less than what was paid in.